oracle/terraform-provider-oci/docs/resources/core/volume_attachment.md

 The following arguments are supported:

 * `display_name` - (Required) A user-friendly name.
 Does not have to be unique, and it cannot be changed.
+Avoid entering confidential information.
 * `instance_id` - (Required) The OCID of the instance.
 * `volume_id` - (Required) The OCID of the volume.
 * `type` - (Required) The type of volume.
 The only supported value is "iscsi".